 Elementary school counselors deliver classroom lessons on a variety of developmentally appropriate topics, including, but not limited to, personal safety, goal-setting, social interaction, academic success, problem-solving and communication skills.
 They also work in small groups and individually with students on identified topics, as needed.
 Elementary counselors are partners and consultants with school staff and parents to assist with behavior management and developmental challenges.

 Middle school counselors assist with transitioning new students, including advising parents and students on course selection and challenges related to early adolescents.
-They provide classroom lessons and small group interventions on topics such as conflict resolution and school success skills pertinent to middle school age young people.
+Basing their program solidly in Social Emotional Learning competencies, they provide classroom lessons and small group interventions on topics such as conflict resolution and school success skills pertinent to middle school age young people.
 They meet individually with students in need of additional support with interpersonal issues.
 Middle school counselors identify, track and provide assistance to students who are in danger of failing a subject, including organization, study skills and goal-setting lessons.
 As students prepare to transition to high school, there is a focus on college and career exploration that lays a foundation for post-high school planning.

 Contact information for school counselors is available on each school's homepage.
 Resources for parents are available here.